mantidproject/mantid/docs/source/algorithms/ImggTomographicReconstruction-v1.rst

 .. warning:: This is an early, experimental version of the algorithm.

 The input and output workspaces are workspace groups where every element is an image workspace.
+In the input workspace every image is a 2D projection from a different angle whereas in the output workspace every image is a slice of a reconstructed 3D volume.
 The input workspace must have one image workspace per projection from a tomography imaging experiment.
 The output workspace will have one image workspace for every slice of the output reconstructed volume.

 The following method is supported: FBP (following the TomoPy implementation [TomoPy2014]).